zliel/lingua-tile/README.md

 3. **Set up environment variables**

-   Rename or copy `.env.example` to `.env` in the root of the `src` folder and add the following, pointing to the backend:
+   Rename or copy `.env.example` to `.env` in the root folder of the project and add the following variable, \
+   pointing to the backend:

    ```
    REACT_APP_API_BASE=your_backend_url_here